ScottEgan/ScottEgan.github.io/_posts/2020-01-12-Netatmo-Dashboard.md

 ## 7. Set Grafana to start in kiosk mode at startup

-1. Use instructions from here [https://github.com/grafana/grafana-kiosk](https://github.com/grafana/grafana-kiosk)
+1. Use the instructions from [here](https://github.com/grafana/grafana-kiosk)
 2. Use wget to grab the tar file from releases section
    1. Find URL of latest release gz
    2. ```wget URL```
    3. Extract the tar file with ```tar xvzf <path/to/tar.gz>```
 2. Pick a way to do automatic startup
-   1. I used the Systemd startup option [https://github.com/grafana/grafana-kiosk#systemd-startup](https://github.com/grafana/grafana-kiosk#systemd-startup)
+   1. I used the [Systemd](https://github.com/grafana/grafana-kiosk#systemd-startup) startup option
    2. Use the first two commands to create the file and edit permissions
    3. Then add the next block of code to the file using a text editor
      1. Make sure to personalize the ```ExecStart=``` section based on what you want to see and which options you want to use